Make or Reschedule an Appointment

 We understand that sometimes it is not possible to keep an appointment.
 If you are unable to keep your appointment, please let us know at least 24 hours in advance of your scheduled appointment.

-The health centers accept most insurance plans including but limited to:
+The health centers accept most insurance plans including but not limited to:

 - Neighborhood Health Plan